erik-koynov/backboned-unet/README.md

 # backboned-unet
 U-Nets for image segmentation with pre-trained backbones in PyTorch.
+Adding Attention to skip connections is made available.

 ## Why another U-Net implementation?
 I was looking for an U-Net PyTorch implementation that can use pre-trained